dubslaff/FeatCause/README.md

 We provide the prototype implementation of FeatCause alongside with the data to reproduce the experiments from our evaluation.

-Additionally, we provide an **appendix.pdf** that contains proofs and additional connections we explored but had to be omitted from the main paper due to space constraints.

 In order to reduce the trouble with dependencies, we provide a [Virtual Machine]() which has all python requirements installed and contains a working binary of [espresso](https://github.com/psksvp/espresso-ab-1.0).

 ## Directory structure